List of Dungeons & Dragons deities: Exandria

 The sourcebook Explorer's Guide to Wildemount (2020), which is the official adaptation of the Exandria setting from the web series Critical Role for 5th Edition, uses a variation of the Dawn War pantheon.
 This setting divides the pantheon into the Prime Deities and the Betrayer Gods; it also adds Raei, the Everlight, to the Prime Deity side of the pantheon – this god is adapted from the Pathfinder god Sarenrae.
-Additionally, this setting introduces other potential divine sources outside of the pantheon such as the Luxon.
+Additionally, this setting introduces other potential divine sources outside of the pantheon, such as the Luxon.

 The Luxon, which is associated with both light and dunamancy, does not "have an active consciousness or personality" and worship "is largely a system of pure faith, backed by scientific and metaphysical truths" derived from magical artifacts known as the Luxon Beacons; these artifacts are considered part of the Luxon's body and facilitate a reincarnation cycle.
-Academics Lisa Horton and David Beard, in the book The Routledge Handbook of Remix Studies and Digital Humanities, highlighted the departure in standard Dungeons & Dragon drow lore with the Kryn Dynasty, noting that their religion is centered on "the physical manifestation of light itself, the Luxon, and the pursuit off immortality".
+Academics Lisa Horton and David Beard, in the book The Routledge Handbook of Remix Studies and Digital Humanities, highlighted the departure in standard Dungeons & Dragon drow lore with the Kryn Dynasty, noting that their religion is centered on "the physical manifestation of light itself, the Luxon, and the pursuit of immortality".
 James Grebey, for Syfy Wire, commented that the Luxon religion "allows for souls to be reborn in another body" resulting in a society which is "race-neutral in a way that's rarely seen in fantasy lore.
 It's borderline progressive, even".